Hesse-Hanau

 Hesse-Hanau was a territory in the Holy Roman Empire.
-It emerged when the former county of Hanau-Münzenberg became a secundogeniture of Hesse-Cassel in 1760.
+It emerged when the former county of Hanau-Münzenberg became a secundogeniture of Hesse-Kassel in 1760.
 When the reigning count, William IX, also became landgrave of Hesse-Cassel in 1785, the two governments began to merge, although the process was delayed first by French occupation, and later by incorporation into the French satellite duchy of Frankfurt.
 The incorporation of Hesse-Hanau with Hesse-Cassel was not completed until 1821.

 Secundogeniture

 When the hereditary prince of Hesse-Cassel, the later Frederick II, converted to Roman Catholicism, his father, the reigning landgrave William VIII decided to do what he could to limit his son's future realm.
 He therefore made the county of Hanau-Münzenberg, incorporated with Hesse-Cassel in 1736, a secundogeniture of Hesse-Cassel, transferring it to the oldest son of Frederic, the hereditary count William.

 Sovereignty

 As count William was underage, his mother the landgravine, princess Mary of Great Britain, ruled as his legal guardian.
 After his access to the throne of Hesse-Cassel in 1760, landgrave Frederick II repeatedly tried to reunite Hesse-Hanau with Hesse-Cassel, but his efforts failed due to the resistance of Great Britain and the Protestant estates.
 As further protection, troops from Hanover were garrisoned in Hanau.
 When William came of age in 1764 he took over the government of the county.
 At the death of Frederick II in 1785, William became landgrave of Hesse-Cassel.
 The government of Hesse-Hanau remained in general separate from Hesse-Cassel.
 Cabinet and war office were, however, merged with those in Hesse-Cassel, and the court of appeal of Cassel got jurisdiction over Hanau in 1792.
 Until then Hesse-Hanau was ruled as an independent state, undergoing extensive modernizations with the erection of significant buildings in the capital of Hanau.
 Means for this came from the subsidies the reigning count received from his uncle, king George III of Great Britain.
 In return, Hesse-Hanau made available a contingent of 2,400 soldiers for the use of the British Crown in the American Revolutionary War.